iBelieve/box/README.rst

 Box is a same virtualenv-like container solution for developing and testing software on Linux.
 Create a box, add your dependencies, and then build and run your software.

+It's built on top of systemd-nspawn, and creates a lightweight ArchLinux container so you always test with the latest versions of dependencies.

 Usage
 -----